cloudify-cosmo/docs.getcloudify.org/content/cli/upgrade.md

 See [manager upgrade]({{< relref "manager/upgrade.md" >}}) for more information.

-Usage: `cfy upgrade [options] -p BLUEPRINT_PATH`
+Usage: `cfy upgrade [OPTIONS] BLUEPRINT_PATH`

-Upgrade a manager to a new version.
+Upgrade a manager to a newer version

-#### Required flags

-*  `-p, --blueprint-path=BLUEPRINT_PATH` -
+Note that you must supply a simple-manager-blueprint to perform the upgrade and provide it with the relevant inputs.

-                        The path to the desired simple manager blueprint
+`BLUEPRINT_PATH` is the path of the manager blueprint to use for upgrade.

 #### Optional flags

+*  `-i, --inputs TEXT` -
+						Inputs for the deployment (Can be provided as wildcard based paths (*.yaml,
+                        /my_inputs/, etc..) to YAML files, a JSON string or as key1=value1;key2=value2).
+This
+                        argument can be used multiple times
+*  `--validate-only` - 	Only perform resource creation validation without actually bootstrapping
+*  `--skip-validations` -
+						Bootstrap without validating resource
+                        creation prior to bootstrapping the manager
-*  `--task-thread-pool-size TASK_THREAD_POOL_SIZE` -
+*  `--install-plugins` -
-                        The size of the thread pool to execute tasks in (default: 1)
-*  `--install-plugins` -    Install the necessary plugins for the given blueprint
+						Install the necessary plugins for the given blueprint
-*  `--validate-only` -     Validate without actually performing the upgrade - process
-*  `--skip-validations` -   Upgrade the manager without validating resources -
-*  `-i, --inputs=INPUTS` - The required inputs for running the upgrade process
-*  `--task-retries=TASK_RETRIES` -
+*  `--task-retries INTEGER` -
-                        How many times should a task be retried in case of failure (default: 5)
+						How many times should a task be retried in case of failure [default: 0]
-*  `--task-retry-interval=TASK_RETRY_INTERVAL` -
+*  `--task-retry-interval INTEGER` -
-                        How many seconds to wait before each task is retried (default: 30)
+						How many times should a task be retried in case of failure [default: 1]
+*  `--task-thread-pool-size INTEGER` -
+                      	The size of the thread pool to execute tasks in [default: 1]